 Michaela Keet and Heather Heavin (Saskatchewan), have been studying “litigation risk assessment” (LRA), something you probably teach using different names.
 You probably emphasize the importance of analyzing BATNAs and preparing for negotiation and mediation, which are basic elements of LRA.

-Building on their own and others’ research, they developed a simple but comprehensive framework for practitioners and parties to assess litigation risks.
+Building on their own and others’ research, they developed a simple but comprehensive framework for practitioners and parties to assess parties’ interests and risks in litigation .
 It involves identification of factors affecting possible outcomes at trial and probabilities of various events.
-It also includes careful assessments of both direct and indirect costs of going to trial, which is important because lawyers and litigants often do not carefully consider indirect costs such as litigation stress, damage to relationships and reputations, and loss of opportunities.
-Good LRA includes consideration of parties’ goals and interests as well as alternative ways to achieve their goals.
+It also includes careful assessments of both tangible and intangible costs of going to trial, which is important because lawyers and litigants often do not carefully consider intangible costs such as litigation stress, damage to relationships and reputations, and loss of opportunities.
+Good practice includes consideration of parties’ goals and interests as well as alternative ways to achieve their goals.

-Michaela and Heather’s LRA framework is useful for quantifying and communicating risks and valuations so that parties can participate effectively in decision-making about negotiation, mediation, and litigation.
-Lawyers and mediators have ethical duties related to LRA and this framework can help them comply with their ethical obligations and provide high-quality professional service.
+Michaela and Heather’s framework is useful for quantifying and communicating risks and valuations so that parties can participate effectively in decision-making about negotiation, mediation, and litigation.
+Lawyers and mediators have ethical duties to help clients make informed decisions and this framework can help them comply with these obligations and provide high-quality professional service.

 Michaela and Heather have translated their research into teaching and practice.
 They have used their framework in their courses and found that it helps students become more effective problem-solvers.
 The lawyers, mediators, and judges they have worked with have been very interested to learn how they can do better LRA.